broadwell/PhiloLogic4/README.md

 To load these files into the Philologic4 installation, cd to the `corpora/brandes/` folder and run

-`$ philolad philoload4 -l load_config.py brandes ./*.xml
+`$ philolad philoload4 -l load_config.py brandes ./*.xml`

-After the files have been loaded, be sure to copy the `web_config.cfg` file from `corpora/brandes/` to the `data/` folder in the main Philologic site install folder; by default this will be something like `/var/www/html/philologic/brandes/data/'.
+After the files have been loaded, be sure to copy the `web_config.cfg` file from `corpora/brandes/` to the `data/` folder in the main Philologic site install folder; by default this location will be something like `/var/www/html/philologic/brandes/data/`.
 The site should now be ready for use.

 ===========